ShankyTiwari/ng-material-multilevel-menu/README.md

 ## Why ng-material-multilevel-menu?

 The main goal of this package is to deliver a slim and Skinny Material Multi-Level Menu for Angular Projects.
 That can fit into any kind of projects with no muss, no fuss.
-Within few lines, you will get an animation ready multilevel list that can fit into any kind of project.
+Within few lines, you will get an animation ready multilevel list that just works.

 ## Demo